 Regular gallery viewing hours: Monday-Friday, 10AM - 4PM.

-Join us on November 22nd for the Closing Reception - meet the artists, enjoy wine and light refreshments and view Coastal Carolina en Plein Air, featuring striking work from twelve local plein air painters.
+Join us on December 27th for the Opening Reception - meet the artists, enjoy wine and light refreshments and view "Interconnections", featuring a range of stunning work from local artists Diane House and Shannon Bourne.

 About the Artists:

 Shannon Bourne: As a native of the North Carolina coast, Shannon Bourne’s personal and artistic history has been profoundly shaped by the delicate ecosystem found throughout the regions of the Cape Fear and Outer Banks.
 Beautifully complex and constantly changing, the diversity of life found in and along the waters edge have continued to intrigue her and serve as artistic inspiration.

 Bourne primarily works with techniques that include etching, monotype, and relief.
 Through the diverse mediums of printmaking, as well as book art techniques, she is able to intricately study the relationships that exist between coastal inhabitants and the larger environments in which they live.
 Currently, Bourne is working as a graphic designer for the film and television industry.
 She received her Bachelor of Arts from UNCW and her Masters of Fine Arts in Printmaking from the Academy of Art in San Francisco, California.